fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Then add that interface to the type union <i>CoursePart</i> and add corresponding data to the <i>courseParts</i> variable.
 Now, if you have not modified your <i>Content</i> component correctly, you should get an error, because you have not yet added support for the fourth course part type.
 Do the necessary changes to <i>Content</i>, so that all attributes for the new course part also get rendered and that the compiler doesn't produce any errors.

-The end result might look like the following:
+The result might look like the following:

 ![](../../images/9/45.png)